revaturelabs/interviewquestions/Python/Python-Datatypes/Type_casting.md

   ---

-6. After executing the following line of code, what would be the data type of data?
+6.After executing the following line of code, what would be the data type of data?

 > d = 7,